Chop Suey (video game): Reception

 Entertainment Weekly named Chop Suey as its CD-ROM of the year for 1995.
 AllThingsD described it as "an award-winning video game for girls, but without all the dopey princess stuff and with a ton of sophistication", adding "it was pure imagination".
 It concluded "While the CD-ROM business proved to be a bridge technology and “Chop Suey” did not endure the onslaught of the Web, after seeing it, I have never forgotten it.
 And it was one of the key products that made me love covering the interactive space so very much."
 The blurb for the session On the Work of Theresa Duncan deemed the work "experimental".

 The game was included in a collection of education software that was donated to The National Museum of Play in Rochester, New York.
 "The Game Design Reader: A Rules of Play Anthology" argues that three games of Theresa Duncan (Chop Suey, Smarty, and Zero Zero), "offer a digital version of Harriet's 'Town'".
 XDell wrote "Chop Suey (co-written by Monica Gesue), combined storytelling with exploration.
 Gameplay was similar to such popular 1980s interactive fiction as Adventure (the original adventure game), and Leather Goddesses of Phobos, but with graphics (by Gesue), narration (by David Sedaris), and a different audience in mind."

+Retrospective reception

+Critics have retrospectively praised Chop Suey and remarked that the game featured personally resonant and impactful subject matter.
+Several viewed the game in the context of the girls' video games trend, and considered it subverted the gender stereotypes in the games of its era.
+Amy Rose Spiegel of The Cut wrote that Duncan had written a "truer story about what might matter to girls" through creating a more personal title focused on "human oddities" and familiar elements of everyday life.
+Jenn Frank of Vice praised the wistfulness and "wry flourishes" of its writing and the liveliness of Gesue's artwork, whilst stating it was "strangely static" and featured little to do.
+Racquel Gonzales of The Strong National Museum of Play praised Chop Suey for its immersive depiction of community and its nonlinear and exploratory design, writing that it "demonstrates ways we can experience and showcase a community by centering the lives of the inhabitants" and "celebrates children hanging out and making their own spaces for imagination".